wulab-github/KassKMC/README.md

 	rs.f
 	diag.f

 The first file is the FORTRAN77 codes for the main simulation program of the Monte-Carlo algorithm.
 The second file contains the FORTRAN77 subroutine deals with the rigid body superposition between two odjects.
-The last two files contain the FORTRAN77 subrountines deal with the matrix diagonization.
+The last two files contain the FORTRAN77 subrountines deal with the matrix diagonalization.

 3-------------------------------------------------->
 The energy parameters used in the simulation:

 	3didPotential_ResInterfaceContact_04232018.dat
 	res_index.dat

+The first file contains all the energy parameters derived from the statistical potential It has the following format:

 4-------------------------------------------------->